Your Guide to Ice Fishing in Colorado

 Is Ice Fishing in Colorado Safe?

 When the ice is thick and you do your due diligence, ice fishing is quite safe.
-In fact, falling through the ice happens much less than you might think—more ice fishing injuries are caused by slipping and falling on the frozen surface of the lake.
-There are some safety precautions you can take, though, to make sure you are being as safe as possible out there on the ice.
+In fact, falling through the ice happens much less than you might think—more ice fishing injuries are caused by slipping and falling on the lake's frozen surface.
+There are some safety precautions you can take to ensure you are being as safe as possible out there on the ice.

 First of all, invest in a pair of shoe spikes, ice cleats, or yak tracks, which slip or fasten right over your boots and will help lend you some extra traction while you’re walking out there on the slippery, icy surface of the lake.